consistent-milk12/docs-md/generated_docs/serde_core/de/index.md

 - `fn deserialize<D>(self, deserializer: D) -> Result<<Self as >::Value, <D as >::Error>`

-  Equivalent to the more common `Deserialize::deserialize` method, except
+  Equivalent to the more common `Deserialize::deserialize` method, except with some initial piece of data (the seed) passed in.

 #### Implementors